Immortal (Highlander): Origin

-The 1986 Highlander film highlander was written by Gregory Widen, who created its world of immortals and the ageless Scottish Highlander Connor MacLeod.
+The 1986 Highlander film was written by Gregory Widen, who created its world of immortals and the ageless Scottish Highlander Connor MacLeod.
 Widen was studying film at University of California, Los Angeles and working on a class writing project.
 According to Widen, "The idea of the story was basically a combination of a riff on The Duelists – [a Ridley Scott film where] guy wants to finish a duel over years – and a visit I made both to Scotland and the Tower of London armour display, where I thought, 'What if you owned all this?
 What if you’d worn it all through history and were giving someone a tour of your life through it?'
 That scene is basically in the movie."

 According to William Panzer, producer of Highlander: The Series, "And that's where everything fell into place — the idea that there are immortals and they were in conflict with each other, leading secret lives that the rest of us are unaware of."
 Widen's class instructor advised him to send in the class project script to an agent.
 It became the first draft of the screenplay for the 1986 film Highlander.

 In the Highlander franchise, the in-universe origin of the immortals is unknown.
 They are people born at different times and in different places throughout history.
-They cannot have children, so it is not a gift that is passed down.
-When an immortal is born and who gets to have such a gift seems to be random.
+They cannot have children, so it is not a gift that is hereditary.
+When an immortal is born with such a gift seems to be random.
 In Highlander: Endgame, Connor MacLeod says, "In the days before memory, there were the immortals.
 We were with you then, and we are with you now...
 We are the seeds of legend, but our true origins are unknown.
 We simply are."

 Seemingly by coincidence, multiple immortals of Highlander: The Series are foundlings, orphans taken in by other families but whose true parents are never discovered.
 In the novel White Silence, Duncan MacLeod tells Danny O'Donal, "We're all foundlings."
 This seems to be a metaphor, as there are several immortals in the series raised by their natural parents and there is no indication in the movies that Connor MacLeod was adopted.

-Highlander II: The Quickening (1991) attempted to give an origin to immortals by revealing that they were criminals from the planet Zeist who were exiled to Earth, becoming immortal in the process.
+Highlander II: The Quickening (1991) attempted to give an origin to immortals by revealing that they were criminals from the distant planet Zeist who were exiled to Earth, becoming immortal in the process.
 How the journey to Earth or the environment of Earth granted immortality to people from Zeist was not explained.
 A later director's cut entitled Highlander II: The Renegade Version altered several scenes to remove the alien origin and cut out all verbal mention of Zeist, once again making the origin of immortality a mystery.
 The later films and TV series do not consider Highlander II to be canon.